bingecode15/Mobile_Otp_Verification_Screen/README.md

 ## Mobile Otp Verification Screen using Lottie - Flutter UI
-We created a simple and clean Mobile Otp Verification Screen UI using Flutter.
+We created a simple and clean Mobile Otp Verification Screen UI using Lottie Animation in Flutter.

 [Watch it on Youtube](https://youtu.be/IEB_-RZPfr0)